Today you'll learn how to use a vaporizer.

 Keep Your Vaporizer Fresh and Clean

-It’s important to keep it in its best condition.
+Whatever vaporizer you have, it’s important to keep it in its best condition by cleaning/maintaining it regularly.

 Keep your vapor path clear of any resin